 Guarantor of the Article:

-Specific Author Contributions: JF developed analysis method and drafted the manuscript.
-JL recruited patients and provided clinical expertise on colorectal adenoma and interpreted the results.
+Specific Author Contributions: JF developed the analysis method and drafted the manuscript.
+JL recruited patients, provided clinical expertise on colorectal adenomas, and interpreted the results.
 JF, HZ, and SG performed data analysis.
 SG and DZ reviewed and edited the manuscript.
 CT and YZ conducted array experiments.
-WW collected and prepared tissue samples and collected results of clinical assays.
-SD enrolled patients and collected all the clinical information.
-DZ and CZ designed the study, supervised all experiments and analysis, providing molecular and cellular biology advice, reviewed and edited the manuscript.
+WW collected and prepared tissue samples and collected the results of clinical assays.
+SD enrolled patients and collected all clinical information.
+DZ and CZ designed the study, supervised all experiments and analysis, provided molecular and cellular biology advice, and reviewed and edited the manuscript.

 Financial Support: This study is funded by Innovation Promotion Association CAS (2016098) , Major State Basic Research Development Program (2014CB542006), Key Research Program of the Chinese Academy of Sciences (KJZD-EW-L14), and National Key Research and Development Plan of China (2016YFA0201404).